ansxnlee/tasklist/README.md

 # tasklist

-simple web app for tracking tasks and messing around with unit testing/E2E for an application
+messing around with unit testing/E2E for an application

-technology
+testing framework
 ---
-- react
+- jest/testing-library to test react components
-- emotion (css-in-js lib.)
-- expressJS
-- postgresql
-- mikroORM
+- postman to test api endpoints

 ci/cd pipeline
 ---

-- run react unit tests manually
+- run react unit tests with node scripts
-- server endpoints can be tested with something like postman
+- server endpoints are tested with postman/curl
 - build react app for production using built-in CRA tools
 - build js files for the server with tsnode
-- use pm2 for uptime on the server
+- use pm2 for server uptime